 A perennial baseball all-star, Fardy performed for four St. Bon’s teams that won the St. John’s championship.
 He was the Most Valuable Player for the St. John’s All-Stars in 1951, winning the league’s stolen bases crown the same year.
 In 1955, he was voted the Most Valuable Player in the St. John’s finals.

-Fardy now resides in Don Mills, Ontario.
-He is married to the former Kay Gillies, sister of Ted and Bill Gillies, who are both members of the Hall of Fame.
+Fardy was married to the former Kay Gillies, sister of Ted and Bill Gillies, who are both members of the Newfoundland and Labrador Sports Hall of Fame.